jeremyrrose/record-collection/StepThree.md

-# Step Three
+# Record Collection: Step Three

 Now that you've set up your database and built controller functions to pull data from it, you can take the third step toward setting up [your uncle's record collection app](README.md).

 > **OH-OHHHH WE'RE HALFWAY THERE**
 >